Criterion for a state to be distillable via stochastic incoherent operations: Distillation criterion under

-With this criterion, we prove the \emph{if} part of the theorem, i.e., if the state $\rho$ satisfying the conditions in the theorem, then it is distillable.
+With the above criterion, we next prove the \emph{if} part of the theorem, i.e., if the state $\rho$ satisfying the conditions in the theorem, then it is distillable via sIO.

-To see this, let us first recall the incoherent Kraus operators.
+To see this, let us first recall the structure of incoherent operators.
 For an incoherent operator, there is at most one nonzero element in each column of $K$ \cite{Yao, Du, Winter}.
 Thus, it is direct to obtain that if $K$ is an incoherent operator, then there is